 The Indianapolis Community Tennis Program became the management arm of the Washington Township Schools’ Community Tennis Program in 2014.
 The MSD of Washington Township has been our partner in bringing tennis opportunities to the extended community since 1964.
 The Program’s 46 Courts are located at three locations: The Barbara S. Wynne Tennis Center, with a large Tennis House and 34 courts; the Eastwood Tennis Center, with 6 courts; and the Westlane Tennis Center, with 6 courts.
 Classes are offered at the Barbara S. Wynne Tennis Center on the campus of North Central High School during the Spring and Summer months.
 2019 marks the 55th summer of our Tennis Program which was founded in 1964 by Barbara Wynne.

 USTA Programs are offered from the 10 and under NetGeneration Youth Progression pathway to all ages and all levels of instruction.
 Dan Brunette, Stephanie Hazlett, Bryan Smith, and Jeff Smith head the Tournament Players’ High Performance Program which serves 300+ players during the summer months.
 Details about all classes and programs are available under the Class Info/Registration drop down menu.
 All classes and programs are open to the public and there is no membership fee.

 Our charity, Kids Helping Kids, has raised over $640,000 for Riley Hospital since 1983.

-We are currently fundraising to expand our facility to include an eight court dome.
+We are currently fundraising to expand our facility to include indoor courts.
 Click here for more information.